TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 **Brief instructions**
 1. Remove ID details (e.g. ID   35F_pne74  standard; DNA; UNC; 15137 BP.)
 2. Indicate path to the embl file containing the serotypes genome under the variable, "file"
-3. Indicate path and name of the new text file generated under the variable, "fout"
+3. Indicate path and provide the name of the new text file generated under the variable, "fout"
 4. Run the code

 **Note**